-Cold Chicken Salad Toast Cups is a simple and delicious make-ahead snack that is a perfect appetiser and conversation starter for all occasions!
 Cold Chicken Salad Toast Cups is a very easy finger food to prepare for a small gathering.
 I learnt this from my sister-in-law years ago when my family was invited to her house for a Christmas party.
 Ever since, almost every Christmas gathering, this toasted bread cup salad is served as a starter.
 See also our video Egg Mayo in Toasted Bread Cup for another variation of this recipe!

 Just a little tip, if you want the toast cup to be light and crispy, don’t over-compress the toast cup until it become too compacted.
 Just compress it enough so that the toast cup will hold its shape.
-Also, if you want the bottom to be crispy as well, don’t forget to turn the toast cup over to bake for a few more minutes until golden browns!
+Also, if you want the bottom to be crispy as well, don’t forget to turn the toast cup over to bake for a few more minutes until golden brown!

 Suggested Modifications for Special Diets